GenesisFR/DS1TroubleshootingGuide/README.md

 4. Run the mod with the BAT file (or you can also replicate its arguments in a [shortcut](https://www.pcgamingwiki.com/wiki/Glossary:Command_line_arguments#Desktop_shortcuts), [Steam](https://www.pcgamingwiki.com/wiki/Glossary:Command_line_arguments#Steam) or [GOG Galaxy](https://www.pcgamingwiki.com/wiki/Glossary:Command_line_arguments#GOG_Galaxy_2.0) launch parameters).
 5. Saved games will be located under the [`<path-to-game>\<mod-name>\User\Save`](#glossary) subfolder (to avoid overriding saves from the main game).

+> [!NOTE]
-Note: all of these mods are NOT compatible with LOA.
+All of these mods are NOT compatible with LOA.
 Please refer to their respective readme files for further issues.

 ## Play in borderless fullscreen